Vivek Singh (chef)

-Vivek Singh (born 6 May 1971) is an Indian-born British chef and restaurateur.
-He is the Executive Chef and CEO of the Cinnamon Collection, a group of modern Indian restaurants in the United Kingdom.
-Singh is a regular guest on the BBC’s food programmes, including Saturday Kitchen.
+Vivek Singh (born 6 May 1971) is an Indian celebrity chef and restaurateur.
+He is the CEO and Executive Chef of five London-based restaurants specializing in modern Indian cuisine.
+Singh makes regular appearances on BBC's Saturday Kitchen, and has been featured on Madhur Jaffrey's Curry Nation, At Home with Rachel Allen, My Kitchen Rules UK and various NDTV Good Times programs.

 Early life and education

 Vivek Singh was born and raised in a coal-mining community in Asansol, West Bengal, India, where his father worked as a mining engineer.
-He attended St. Patrick’s School in Asansol.
+He attended St. Patrick’s Higher Secondary School in Asansol.
+Western influence in the community of Asansol led to Singh being exposed to different cuisines from a young age, which impacted his personal cooking style.

-He studied at IHM Pusa, New Delhi, from 1990 to 1993.
-In 1993, he was selected for the Oberoi Centre for Learning and Development, receiving culinary training at the Maidens Hotel and Oberoi flight services.
+Singh studied at the Institute of Hotel Management, IHM Pusa in New Delhi from 1990 to 1993.
+In 1993, he was selected for the Oberoi Centre for Learning and Development, training at the Maidens Hotel and Oberoi flight services.

 Career

-Singh began his professional career at Oberoi Flight Services in Mumbai and later worked at the Oberoi Grand in Kolkata.
-He oversaw operations at Gharana, a restaurant specializing in royal Indian cuisine.
+After completing his training in 1995, Singh was appointed to the Oberoi Flight Services in Mumbai.
+He later worked at the Oberoi Grand in Kolkata and oversaw operations at Gharana, a restaurant specializing in royal Indian cuisine.

-In 1998, Singh became Executive Chef at Rajvilas in Jaipur, where he met restaurateur Iqbal Wahhab.
-Their collaboration led to the launch of The Cinnamon Club in London in 2001.
+In 1998, Singh was appointed Executive Chef at Rajvilas in Jaipur, where he met restaurateur Iqbal Wahhab.
+A discussion between them about applying French cooking techniques to Indian cuisine led to the establishment of Singh’s first restaurant in London.

+Singh co-founded The Cinnamon Club in London in 2001, his first restaurant in the UK.
+Since then, he has opened several restaurants under the Cinnamon brand.

+In 2015, he received an Honorary Doctorate from the University of Warwick for his contributions to Indian cuisine in the UK.